The Univalence Principle: The univalence principle for diagram structures

 One answer is that, as noted in \cref{eg:ax-weq}, we hope that there is a more restrictive notion of axiom that would be invariant under weak equivalence, and we expect that equality sorts would be needed to express axioms involving equality in such a way.
 But in addition, the inclusion or exclusion of equality sorts in a signature has a direct effect on the resulting notions of indiscernibility and univalence for its structures.
 We have seen that when a sort $B$ at one below top rank has an equality sort $E_B$ above it, then univalence at $B$ says simply that $B$ is a family of sets with standard equality $E_B$ (and in \cref{sec:strict-egs} we will discuss a way to extend this to sorts at lower ranks as well).
-But depending on the signature, omitting $E_B$ could lead to different notions of indiscernibility and univalence at $B$---see, for instance, the theory of partially ordered types in \cref{eg:partially-ordered-types}.
+But depending on the signature, omitting $E_B$ could lead to different notions of indiscernibility and univalence at $B$.
+For instance, in \cref{eg:partially-ordered-types}, we give a signature (without an equality sort) together with axioms whose univalent structures are partially ordered sets.
+In \cref{item:preset} of \cref{eg:pre-po-sets}, we add to that signature with axioms an equality sort together with axioms asserting that it is reflexive and a congruence for the other sorts: then the univalent structures are \emph{pre-ordered} sets.
+That is, by adding an equality sort, we are able to capture a wider class of structures.
 Thus, including or excluding equality sorts is one way to ``fine-tune'' the resulting notion of univalent structure. \end{remark}

 In \cref{sec:ho} we will prove all of the results stated above, in fact obtaining them as special cases of analogous results for a higher-order notion of signature.
 However, before delving into that, in \cref{sec:examples} we will survey a large number of examples that fit into the first-order framework of diagram signatures.